 Holyoke is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Holyoke citizens is a little higher than the average for US cities and towns: 23.73% of adults in Holyoke have at least a bachelor's degree.
+The citizens of Holyoke are slightly better educated than the national average of 21.84% for all cities and towns, with 23.73% of adults in Holyoke having a bachelor's degree or advanced degree.

 The per capita income in Holyoke in 2022 was $38,335, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,340 for a family of four.
 However, Holyoke contains both very wealthy and poor people as well.